-Quick summary: NOAA declared an El Niño Watch on May 14, 2026.
-The Niño-3.4 sea-surface temperature anomaly is +0.4°C — still officially neutral, but warming.
-Probability is 82% for May-Jul 2026 and 96% by Dec-Feb 2027.
+Quick summary: NOAA declared an El Niño Advisory on June 11, 2026 — conditions are present now.
+Weekly Niño-3.4 anomaly: +0.7°C (was +0.4°C in mid-May); coastal Niño-1+2: +2.1°C. There is a 63% chance of a very strong event at the November-January peak.
 For Guatemala this historically means below-average rain in the corredor seco, a longer canícula, fewer Atlantic hurricanes, and pressure on hydropower reservoirs.
-Peak strength is still uncertain.
-Next NOAA update: June 11, 2026.
+Next NOAA update: July 9, 2026.

 Explore the data: The Guatemala Weather Hub shows live rainfall accumulation for 22 departments versus the 30-year normal, plus the current ENSO state pulled directly from NOAA.
 As the season progresses, the hub will show whether the corredor seco and the Pacific lowlands are running wet or dry compared to a normal year — which is the single best leading indicator of El Niño impact on the ground.